 Look on the back of your card for the customer service number.
 Confirm that the balance on your card is zero.
 Tell them you want to close your account, and that you want your account to reflect that it was closed at the customer’s request.
 Finally, ask for an address where you can send a follow-up letter.

 This is in case the customer service representative made a mistake.
 The letter should include your name, address, phone number, account number and the date of your phone conversation.
 Again, state that you want the account to reflect it was closed at the customer’s request.

 After a couple months check your credit report to make sure the account was closed.
 If it hasn’t been closed, repeat steps two and three.

 You don’t have to overpay for your credit card

-  The Visa Value card from Oregon State Credit Union has competitive rates and no fees.
+Explore your options with a Visa Value credit card from Oregon State Credit Union, offering competitive rates and no fees.
 Sign up today and begin saving.